asktechsupport/help/scripts/powershell/windows-gpo-repo/searching-gpo-settings.md

 # Import the GroupPolicy module
 Import-Module GroupPolicy

-# Define the search string
+# Define the search strings
-$searchString = "Use the specified Remote Desktop license servers"
+$searchStrings = @(
+    "Set time limit for active but idle Remote Desktop Services sessions" "Set time limit for disconnected sessions"
+    "End session when time limits are reached"
+)

 # Get all GPOs in the domain
 $allGPOs = Get-GPO -All

-# Search through each GPO's report for the setting
+# Search through each GPO's report for the settings
 foreach ($gpo in $allGPOs) {
-    $report = Get-GPOReport -Guid $gpo.Id -ReportType Xml if ($report -match $searchString) {
+    $report = Get-GPOReport -Guid $gpo.Id -ReportType Xml foreach ($searchString in $searchStrings) {
+        if ($report -match $searchString) {
-        Write-Host "Match found in: $($gpo.DisplayName)" -ForegroundColor Green }
+            Write-Host "Match found for '$searchString' in: $($gpo.DisplayName)" -ForegroundColor Green }
+    }
 }
 ```